Joint Debiased Representation Learning and Imbalanced Data Clustering: Method

 \section{Method}

-Our goal is to learn unsupervised representation and perform clustering using a deep statistical neural network.
-We first define notation and formulate a clustering task with our proposed StatDEC.
+Our goal is to learn unsupervised debiased representation and perform clustering.
+We first define notation and formulate a clustering task with our proposed method.
 Then we discuss the statistics pooling layer and deep representation network.
-Next, we explain the optimization process and time complexity of the StatDEC algorithm.